mettad3v/mettad3v/README.md

 ### Hi I'm Emmanuel 👋
 # 💫 About Me:
-2+ years experience as a Fullstack developer working mostly with Laravel and Vue.js<br>I like to tinker but first I'm always eager to listen and learn 🤞 <br>I love clean code and learning about design patterns<br>I
+2+ years experience as a Fullstack developer working mostly with Laravel and Vue.js<br>I like to tinker but first I'm always eager to listen and learn 🤞 <br>I love clean code and learning about design patterns<br> To pass the time I play COD, read classic literature or re-watch interstellar for the nth time

 ## 🌐 Socials: